 - All departments have established operational plans and guidelines to ensure continuity of service.

-- We ask that you please not make such arrangements if you are sick or experiencing any of the COVID-19 symptoms.
+- We ask that you please not enter any city building if you are sick or experiencing any of the COVID-19 symptoms.

 - The City has created a COVID-19 informational module on its website homepage www.dunnellon.org.